Who Uses the Skin Patch? Here's Who Can Benefit

 3. Chronic Pain Sufferers

-4. Patients with Cardiovascular Disorders
+4. People with Cardiovascular Diseases

 Advantages of Skin Patches